West Clermont Local School District: High schools

 WCLSD originally included two high schools, Amelia High School and Glen Este High School.
 As of August 30, 2017, the district now serves only one high school, West Clermont High School.
 Built with a local government and school district partnership and help from the Ohio Facilities Construction Commission, this state-of-the-art building serves over 2400 students.

 Middle schools

 WCLSD originally included two middle schools, Amelia Middle School and Glen Este Middle School.
 As of August 30, 2017, the district now serves only one, West Clermont Middle School.
 This combined the students of the two former schools on the former Amelia High and Middle campus.
 Modifications to the area around the former Amelia Middle and High Schools conjoined the two schools.
 In Summer of 2018, the Inside of WCMS was renovated to included new signs for the North and South Campuses of the School.
-Hall signs were also added as well.
+Hall signs were also added.
+Both the middle and high schools are called (Wcms) and (Wchs).
+The school is renowned for its extensive grounds and large student body.